jahan-addison/minta/README.md

 > Simple, functional, pattern matcher in TypeScript.

+## What is pattern matching?

+> Pattern matching is the act of checking a given sequence of tokens for the presence of the constituents of some pattern.
+In contrast to pattern recognition, the match usually has to be **exact**.
+The patterns have the form of either sequences or tree structures.
+Uses of pattern matching include outputting the locations (if any) of a pattern within a token sequence, to output some component of the matched pattern, and to substitute the matching pattern with some other token sequence (i.e., search and replace).

 ## Details

-matzen was created during the development of the graphical artwork on my [new website](https://jahan.engineer).
+Matzen was born from recent graphical development.
 It was inspired by the pattern matching systems in Swift and Haskell.

 You may use this project without typescript, and is installable via `npm install matzen`